UpsideRealty/docker-java-8-maven-node/README.md

 ## Dockerized Java 8, Maven 3.3.9, and NodeJS Enviroment for full stack Java web app builds

-An Ubuntu 14.04 docker container with Oracle JDK 8, Maven 3.3.9, and the latest stable version of NodeJS
+An Ubuntu 14.04 docker container with Oracle JDK 8, Maven 3.3.9, Gcloud, and the latest stable version of NodeJS

 Usage